ellenjunghyunkim/late_life_working/README.md

 # Description of this data
 [![DOI](https://zenodo.org/badge/563442711.svg)](https://zenodo.org/badge/latestdoi/563442711)
-- The codes and data are for the paper Does (Re-)Entering the Labor Market at Advanced Ages Protect Against Cognitive Decline?
-A Panel-Matching Difference-in-Differences Approach, Kim, Jung Hyun and Muniz-Terrera, Graciela and Leist, Anja (2022).
+- The codes and data are for the paper [Does (re-)entering the labour market at advanced ages protect against cognitive decline?
+A matching difference-in-differences approach (2023), Kim, Jung Hyun and Muniz-Terrera, Graciela and Leist, Anja (2022)](https://jech.bmj.com/content/early/2023/07/17/jech-2022-220197).
-- Study flow folder contains a study/data flow chart for an intuitive undersatnding.
+- Study flow folder contains a study/data flow chart for an intuitive understanding.

 ## Data
 - The RAND HRS Longitudinal File 2018 (V2) used in this study is publicly available on the Health and Retirement Study website (https://hrsdata.isr.umich.edu/data-products/rand-hrs-longitudinal-file-2018).